QED corrections to elastic electron-nucleus scattering beyond the first-order Born approximation: Results

 The situation is different at 238.1 MeV (Fig.3).
 While the Born results for vacuum polarization or the vs effect still have a monotonous angular dependence, the nonperturbative results mimic the presence of the diffraction minimum in $d\sigma_{\rm coul}/d\Omega_f$ by a resonance-like structure.
 The comparision with Fig.2 indicates that the global strength of the vs correction increases with $E_i$, whereas vacuum polarization remains at $1-2\%$.

 The dispersion correction $\Delta \sigma_{\rm box}$ is displayed in Fig.3b.
 It is estimated in the second-order Born approximation by considering three dominant transiently excited nuclear states of low angular momentum \cite{Jaku22}.
 It is seen that the resonant-like structure is also present in this correction.
 For comparison, the result from the Friar-Rosen theory \cite{FR74} is included, which employs a closure approximation by setting all nuclear excitation energies to the fixed value of 15 MeV \cite{Jaku21}.
 We recall that in the experimental data by Offermann et al \cite{Off91} only a smooth background from the QED effects had been subtracted.
 In order to account for the influence of the structure in the nonperturbative approach, it is isolated by forming the difference between $\Delta\sigma^C$ and $\Delta \sigma^{B1-C}$.
 This difference is added to the dispersion correction, which is also not considered in the data, and the result is included in Fig.3b for the two theories of $\Delta \sigma^{\rm box}$.
 Comparison is made with the experimental cross section change, obtained from (\ref{3.5}) by identifying $d\sigma/d\Omega_f$ with the cross section measurements.
 One has to keep in mind that these so generated data points depend crucially on the way how recoil is incorporated into the Coulombic result.
 For a light target like $^{12}$C at such a high impact energy even the recoil prefactor $k_f/(k_i f_{\rm rec})$ in (\ref{3.2}) reduces the cross section by 5\%, apart from the shift in angle by the reduced collision velocity \cite{Jaku21b}.
-Although, as compared to $\Delta \sigma^{\rm box}$ alone, the deviation between theory and experiment around $95^\circ$ persists, the consideration of the oscillatory bahaviour of the QED correction improves the agreement on the wings.
-We note that at this energy the Friar-Rosen theory performs still reasonably well, while at higher energies its estimates for $\Delta \sigma^{\rm box}$ are far too small \cite{Jaku22}.
+Although, like for $\Delta \sigma^{\rm box}$ alone, the deviation between theory and experiment around $95^\circ$ persists, the consideration of the oscillatory behaviour of the QED corrections improves the agreement below $100^\circ$.
+The Friar-Rosen theory is inferior in reproducing the experimental data, as is also known from its performance at higher energies \cite{Jaku22}.